 The 10 Best Baby Play Mats

 This wiki has been updated 35 times since it was first published in March of 2015.
 Whether you are looking for a place where babies can spend their all-important tummy time, or just want to ensure you have a clean surface for your child when out and about, the right kid's playmat is a must-have.
 Our selections have been chosen to be safe spots for your little ones to play to their heart's content, and many come with their own extra fun and stimulation.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes